Psychological Healing

 Praying Properly

-To pray properly, we have to pray for the right thing, and we have to pray enough.
+To pray properly, it is important to pray for the right thing, and it is important to pray enough.

 Praying for the Right Thing